victoria-tiki/transformer_complex/README.md

-# Transformer for Complex-Valued Predictions of Binary Black Hole Mergers
+# AI-forecasting of higher order wave modes of quasi-circular, spinning, non-precessing binary black hole mergers

 ## Introduction
-This project develops a transformer model designed for forecasting the waveforms of higher-order modes of quasi-circular, spinning, non-precessing binary black hole mergers.
-Based on the model presented in [arXiv:2110.06968](https://arxiv.org/pdf/2110.06968.pdf), this implementation extends its capabilities to handle complex-valued predictions, specifically targeting the intricate dynamics of binary black hole systems.
-Our model is re-implemented in PyTorch Lightning, enhancing readability and scalability.
+We introduce a transformer model that predicts the time-series evolution of the pre-merger, merger and ringdown evolution of higher-order wave modes of quasi-circular, spinning, non-precessing binary black hole mergers.
+Our transformer model takes as input the time-series evolution of the inspiral waveform evolution, as given by the plus and cross polarizations.
+Our model is implemented in PyTorch Lightning.

 ## Installation
 Clone the repository and install the required dependencies to get started: